On the local Langlands conjectures for disconnected groups: Introduction

-The normalization of $\Delta_{KS}$ involves two ingredients.
-The first is a definition of an absolute term $\Delta_{III}^\tx{new}$ that replaces the relative term $\Delta_{III}$ constructed in \cite[\S4.4]{KS99}.
+The normalization of $\Delta_{KS}$ comes down to a definition of an absolute term $\Delta_{III}^\tx{new}$ that replaces the relative term $\Delta_{III}$ constructed in \cite[\S4.4]{KS99}.
 The construction we offer here is shorter and simpler than the one of loc. cit. for two reasons.
 First, our setting ensures that the class $\mathbf{z}$ of \cite[Lemma 3.1.A(3)]{KS99} is trivial.
 This implies that the transfer of twisted classes between the twisted group and its quasi-split form is defined over $F$, and that the rational structure of the endoscopic group $H$ does not need a shift.
 Second, we define an absolute invariant $\tx{inv}(\gamma^\mf{z},\tilde\delta)$ that measures the relative position of a related pair $(\gamma^\mf{z},\tilde\delta)$, thus avoiding the complications caused by dealing with two related pairs simultaneously.
-The construction of the invariant involves a blend of the techniques from \cite{KS99} and \cite{KalRI}, and an interpretation of conjugacy classes in inner form of disconnected groups in terms of a certain non-abelian cohomology set $H^1(F,G \rrw G)$.
-The second ingredient of $\Delta_{KS}$ is a generalization of the Kottwitz sign $e(G')$ defined in \cite{Kot83} to the case of inner forms of twisted groups, or equivalently to cosets of inner forms of quasi-split disconnected reductive groups.
+The construction of the invariant involves a blend of the techniques from \cite{KS99} and \cite{KalRI}, and an interpretation of conjugacy classes in inner form of disconnected groups in terms of a certain non-abelian cohomology set $H^1(F,G \rrw G)$ studied here.

 Besides stating the conjectures, we prove a number of reduction results in this paper.
 We show how the conjectures for disconnected groups can be reduced to the conjectures for connected groups, a conjecture on the compatibility of the conjectures for connected groups with automorphisms, and a certain amplification of the endoscopic character identity conjecture in twisted endoscopy.
 We also discuss various functorial constructions, such as restriction and induction of component groups.